In a guide to Medicare and long-term care, we have to first answer: what is Medicare?

 Now let’s meet Harry, an 88-year-old man with Alzheimer’s in need of 24/7 long-term care.
 Harry is also covered by Medicare, but because he hasn’t been referred by a doctor and hasn’t had a qualifying hospital stay, Medicare will not cover his care.
 How could Harry qualify?
 If Harry’s doctor decides that he needs daily skilled care given by a skilled nursing team, then the skilled nursing services will be covered, but not the daily activities of living such as assistance with eating or bathing.

 Quite often, the decision-making process to go to a skilled nursing facility or receive long-term care is short.
 We hope this guide will help you in that decision-making process and that this guide will also help those who are planning ahead.

 In addition to this guide, it’s important to talk with your case manager and the skilled nursing facility about what insurances they accept and what payment options they offer.
-Even if you meet all the requirements under Medicare for your long-term care to be covered, you might realize the facility doesn’t accept that insurance.
+Even if you meet all the requirements for your long-term care to be covered, you might realize the facility doesn’t accept this insurance.

 At the end of the day, take the time to talk with your case manager, doctor, and skilled nursing facilities to make the best decision for you and your loved ones.

 Tags: are nursing homes covered by Medicare • can I use Medicare for nursing homes • does medicare cover long-term care • Guide to Medicare • Long-term Care • medicare • medicare in Texas • Medicare Part A • Medicare Part B • senior care and medicare • Touchstone Communities